 Location of Cub Lake Trail

 I’m quite sure we would have missed the opportunity to hike to lesser-known Cub Lake if not for two large elk.
-Claiming the area right near the parking lot all to themselves, they fed on the yellowish-brownish grass.
+Claiming the area right near the parking lot all to themselves, they fed on the yellow-brownish grass.
 Paying zero attention to the random travelers snapping pictures of them, the animals were a sight to behold.

 While I was busying myself with photographing the noble mammals, Roshan explored the area.
 A few minutes later, he came up with an idea of us hiking to Cub Lake.